icamps/MoPy/README.md

 I had some needs working with MOPAC output, so I tried to fix the issues using Python.

-Note: I am a begginer wity Python, so, if you can optimize the code, you are welcome to contribute!
+Note: I am a beginner with Python, so, if you can optimize the code, you are welcome to contribute!

 # Issue #1: See how the optimization structure is evolving.
 >> Files: Script: log2xyz.py; Jupiter notebook: log2xyz.ipynb